 The BB on the other hand decides to call, voluntarily putting in an extra $4 and thus gets 100% VPIP.
 And lastly, the UTG open-limper decides to fold.
 But because UTG had already voluntarily put money into the pot with his $1 open-limp, he still keeps his 100% VPIP for the hand.
 Regardless of what happens from this point onward in the hand everyone’s VPIP for THIS hand is set in stone.
 That being said, there is one special situation that I want to discuss real quick.

-If the BB were to check the flop and then fold to a flop cbet he would not have voluntarily put money into the pot and he would end up with a 0% VPIP for the hand when he folds
+If the BB were to check the flop and then fold facing a multi-way flop cbet, he would not have voluntarily put money into the pot and he would end up with a 0% VPIP for the hand when he folds

 But if instead he bets the flop then he DID voluntarily put money in and would get a 100% VPIP for the hand.
 And it doesn’t matter if the big blind bets, check/calls, or even check/raises the flop…the fact that he voluntarily puts money into the pot gives him VPIP for THIS hand.